 Maximillian J. Bodoin

-Maximillian J. Bodoin is an attorney in Holland & Knight's Intellectual Property Group and the chair of the firm's Transit Team.
-Mr. Bodoin's intellectual property (IP) practice concentrates on licensing and protection, information technology (IT), and data security and privacy.
+Maximillian J. Bodoin is an attorney in Holland & Knight's Data Strategy, Security and Privacy Group and the chair of the firm's Transit Team.
+Mr. Bodoin's practice concentrates on data security and privacy, licensing and protection, and information technology (IT).
 Mr. Bodoin has extensive experience representing clients on complex IP, IT, and data security and privacy matters in a wide range of industries, including transportation, healthcare, energy, construction, insurance, hospitality, finance, education and real estate.

 As the chair of Holland & Knight's Transit Team, Mr. Bodoin is heavily involved in transportation matters, with a particular focus on public transportation.
 Mr. Bodoin has significant experience assisting public agencies and private entities in connection with transportation procurements, including preparing contract terms, technical specifications, evaluation procedures and complying with U.S. Department of Transportation (DOT) and Federal Transit Administration (FTA) regulations, and state and local procurement laws and regulations.
 He also manages and oversees all facets of the procurement process and represents clients in connection with bid protests.

 Mr. Bodoin is also the editor of the Holland & Knight Transportation Blog